wilsonmar/LoadRunner/random_birthdate_js/README.md

 6. Edit your profile.
 7. Click Save.
 8. Click on Editor.
-9. Paste this at the top of the JavaScript pane:
+9. Paste this code at the top of the JavaScript pane:

  ```
     'use strict';